CPU Governor

 watch -n 1 grep MHz /proc/cpuinfo

-You can also set this in the BIOS.
+You can also set the default CPU governor in the BIOS.
 Note that if you manually set the CPU power setting in the BIOS, then these commands may not work.

 Reference: CPU Frequency Scaling